 Students are expected to attend all class meetings and adhere to the attendance policy of the faculty member of record for the course.
 Students who miss a class due to a University-sponsored event will not be penalized by means of lost points or any other punitive academic measure.
 Students are responsible for making up any work missed during their absence, and professors who assess class participation may require a reasonable assignment to make up for lost class time.

 The Academic Advising Office provides schedule advising and registration for all students.
 Academic Advising staff works in cooperation with faculty advisors assigned to students by major or program.
 Academic Advising staff meets with each student to develop appropriate academic schedules and review the student's academic course plan.
 Students are encouraged to make appointments to discuss degree requirements, academic scheduling, 90-unit evaluation, and pre-graduation checks.
 All academic forms, pre-registration, and registration are processed through the Academic Advising Office.

-The Academic Resource Center provides academic support for Students.
-The ARC offers workshops, tutoring, testing, peer mentoring, and study support services to Students.
-The ARC also works in partnership with such programs as athletics, music, and international programs to assist Students in meeting academic goals while participating in such programs.
-ARC staff assists Students in developing an individual academic success plan, which may include the following: midterm progress checks, regular study time in the ARC, tutorial services, or participation in a peer mentoring program.
+The Academic Success Center provides academic support for Students.
+The ASC offers workshops, tutoring, testing, peer mentoring, and study support services to Students.
+The ASC also works in partnership with such programs as athletics, music, and international programs to assist Students in meeting academic goals while participating in such programs.
+ASC staff assists Students in developing an individual academic success plan, which may include the following: midterm progress checks, regular study time in the ARC, tutorial services, or participation in a peer mentoring program.